Frequency response of digital filter

 freqz

-vector of frequencies as an input argument.
-It computes the frequency
+whenever you do not supply a vector of frequencies as an input argument.
+It computes the

 coefficients, padded with zeros to the desired length.

-When you do supply a vector of frequencies as an input argument, freqz
+When you do supply a vector of frequencies as input, freqz

-[1] Oppenheim, Alan V., Ronald W. Schafer, and John R. Buck.
+[1] Oppenheim, Alan V., and Ronald W. Schafer, with John R. Buck.
 Discrete-Time Signal Processing.
 2nd Ed.
 Upper Saddle River, NJ: Prentice Hall, 1999.